Crime Has Declined Overall During The Pandemic, But Shootings And Killings Are Up

 Baltimore, Philadelphia, San Francisco, Washington, D.C., and Chicago all have witnessed a drop of more than 30%.
 Violent crimes such as aggravated assaults and robberies also fell substantially.

-That wasn't true of homicides and shootings, though.
-In some cities, there's a troubling rise compared to last year.
+That wasn't true of homicides and shootings though.
+In some cities, there's a troubling rise compared with last year.

 "Seem like it got worser to me.
 Just yesterday, I saw it behind my house," Sims says, as the sounds of firecrackers — not guns — filled the air.
 "Some boys just came and shot while me and my baby was in the back.
 Like every day, it's constantly on the news.
 Every day, it's something."